 To find out the best ways to keep food fresh for longer periods of time, we reached out to a few food safety and produce experts.
 They gave us the scoop on best practices for storing produce and how a certain type of container can help you waste less, eat more and save some money.

 Store produce in vegetable bins or vented containers

 Marion Nestle, professor emerita of nutrition, food studies and public health at New York University, told Shop TODAY that proper storage is all about maintaining moisture levels.

 "Storage requires refrigeration and keeping moisture levels low," Nestle said.
 "Most refrigerators have vegetable bins for this purpose."

-"You can store things like berries, cherries and strawberries in vented plastic containers," said Chris Gunter, extension vegetable production specialist in horticultural science at North Carolina State University.
+"You can store things like berries, cherries and strawberries in vented plastic containers," said Chris Gunter, former extension vegetable production specialist in horticultural science at North Carolina State University.
 "The key is [to] keep moisture in, but too much moisture can lead to breakdown of the produce with storage rotting microorganisms.
-These are not usually harmful to people, but they breakdown the produce and make it inedible."
+These are not usually harmful to people, but they break down the produce and make it inedible."

-The FreshWorks containers feature a bottom elevated tray, which also helps control moisture levels.
-According to Craig Hedberg, a professor of environmental health at the University of Minnesota, the tray should help to ensure that "things don't dry out or stay too wet."
+The FreshWorks containers feature a bottom elevated "crisp" tray, which also helps control moisture levels.
+According to Craig Hedberg, a professor of environmental health science at the University of Minnesota, the tray should help to ensure that "things don't dry out or stay too wet."

 Do not wash or cut produce before storing